Convexity of the Berezin range of finite rank operators: Introduction

 Over the years, the geometry of the numerical range and many numerical radius inequalities have been studied extensively by many mathematicians.
 So, many questions, which are well-studied for the numerical range and the numerical radius of an operator $T$, can be naturally asked for the Berezin range and the Berezin radius of $T$.
 The convexity of the Berezin range has been investigated in several works, including \cite{augustine2023composition, augus2024, cowen22, karaev2013reproducing}.
-Studies on Berezin radius inequalities can be found in \cite{5,7,8,10,14,17,18,19}.
-In this paper, we discuss the convexity of finite rank operators on some functional Hilbert spaces over the unit disc $\mathbb{D}$.
+Studies on Berezin radius inequalities can be found in \cite{5,7,10,14,8,19,18,17}.

+In this paper, we discuss the convexity of the Berezin range of finite rank operators on the Hardy and the Bergman spaces over the unit disc $\mathbb{D}$.
 We prove some inequalities involving the Berezin norm and the Berezin radius of an operator $T\in B(\mathcal{H}(\Omega)).$

 This article is demarcated into five sections, beginning with the introductory section.
 In section 2, we characterize the convexity of the Berezin range of some finite rank operators on the Hardy space, $H^2(\mathbb{D})$.
 In section 3, we characterize the convexity of the Berezin range of some finite rank operators on the Bergman space, $A^2(\mathbb{D})$.
 In Section 4, we give applications of some scalar inequalities.
 This applications will treat inequalities , where Berezin radius, Berezin norm and operator means are discussed.
 In Section 5, we discuss the relationship between the closure of the numerical range and the convex hull of the Berezin range of operators.